 The ivory silk taffeta and antique lace gown had a 25-foot train and a 153-yard tulle veil, featuring bows, taffeta, petticoats and exaggerated shoulders.
 It was said to have been inspired by both Queen Victoria and Queen Mary’s style.

-5. Queen Elizabeth
+4. Queen Elizabeth II

-Average no. of global monthly searches: 3,500
+Average no. of global monthly searches: 3.6K

-The wedding of Queen Elizabeth and Prince Philip was a royal event held following the end of the Second World War.
+The wedding of Queen Elizabeth II and Prince Philip was a royal event held following the end of the Second World War.

-The Queen’s dress was made of Chinese silk, with a high neckline, tailored bodice and a short train.
+Given the rationing of clothing at the time, she still had to purchase the material using ration coupons.
+Her dress was made of Chinese silk, with a high neckline, tailored bodice and a short train.
 Without straps and with long sleeves, it provided a fit and flare silhouette.

 6. Princess Margaret

-Average no. of global monthly searches: 2,400
+Average no. of global monthly searches: 2.4K

 Princess Margaret’s choice of wedding dress has gone down in the annals of fashion history, inspiring brides today with its simplicity and elegance.